 In this program, participants enjoy group activities, collaborative projects, individual exercises, and have time to direct their own learning process.
 Facilitators initiate group games and team building, lead lessons that expose participants to a wide variety of topics, mentor students in areas where they want to acquire depth and provide a positive atmosphere for social growth.
 Participants learn how to listen to the ideas of others, how to observe and partake in their success and failures, how to communicate effectively and respectfully, how to share with others, and how to respond to feedback and accept help.

-Topic-Based Classes and Open Studio (Mondays & Thursdays)
+Topic-Based Classes and Open Studio (Mondays, Tuesdays, & Thursdays)

 Our classes allow young people and facilitators to choose content to study together in greater depth.
 Topic-Based Classes run as long as 6 weeks or up to the entire year, and can cover any subjects the group chooses to learn under the facilitator's guidance.
 Teen classes may be up to a year long, and commitment to the entire course is expected from the outset.
 Participants may attend the first day of class as a trial before committing to the class

-Past workshops have included such topics as Anthropology, Film Making, Social Justice, Life Skills, Wilderness Survival, Photography, Poetry, the Science of Happiness, Human Rights, Futurology, Philosophy, Psychology, History of War and Women’s Studies.
+Past workshops have included such topics as U.S. History, Self Defense, Shakespeare, A Hero's Journey in Film, Anthropology, Film Making, Social Justice, Life Skills, Wilderness Survival, Photography, Poetry, the Science of Happiness, Human Rights, Futurology, Philosophy, Psychology, History of War, and Women’s Studies.
 All workshops are inclusive of age and ability and are designed to continue our mission of self-directed and experiential learning.